 or, for the Chocolate and chestnut log:

-200g 85% dark chocolate and 1 tin of sweetened chestnut puree (Faugier is a good brad), 10 cl of chestnut licqueur, 125ml double cream.
+200g 85% dark chocolate and 1 tin of sweetened chestnut puree (Faugier is a good brand), 10 cl of chestnut liqueur, 125ml double cream.

 Buttercream “Creme au beurre”

 - Make sure the ingredients are weighed out exactly.